brosenan/y0/README.md

 ## Development Status

-At this point the language itself is implemented to the point where one can define the semantics of s-expression-based languages with it (e.g., [$y_1$](doc/y1.md)).
+At this point the language itself is implemented to the point where one can define the semantics of s-expression-based languages with it (e.g., [our example language](doc/y1.md)).

 Some features are still missing.
 For example: